tardate/LittleArduinoProjects/Kraft/RedEyeSpaceMarine/README.md

 My first miniature - starting with a classic Games Workshop Space Marine thanks to a freebie from a local hobby store.
 I've always been intrigued by the miniature scene, but never really indulged my curiosity.
-Perhpas getting into the [Small Subjects](http://www.boxdioramas.com/smallsubjects) podcast finally pushed me over the edge.
+Perhaps getting into the [Small Subjects](http://www.boxdioramas.com/smallsubjects) podcast finally pushed me over the edge.

 It doesn't take long to realise that miniatures require a whole new set of mad skills, and the standard of work out there is absolutely incredible.
 I bindged to a range of miniature artists on YouTube to get the leg up I needed -